 Dante offers a clear philosophical definition of lust in Inferno 5: lust is the subjugation of reason by desire, the misalignment of our faculties.
 The lustful are “peccator carnali, / che la ragion sommettono al talento” (carnal sinners, / who subjugate reason to desire [Inf.
 5.38-9]).
-This ethical definition is first put forward early in the canto and then subsequently Dante-poet stages an encounter with a charismatic sinner, Francesca da Rimini, who uses thrillingly beautiful language—language that draws on both love lyrics and Arthurian romance—to subvert the information contained by the ethical definition.
+This ethical definition is put forward early in the canto.
+Subsequently Dante-poet stages an encounter with a charismatic sinner, Francesca da Rimini, who uses thrillingly beautiful language—language that draws on both love lyrics and Arthurian romance—to subvert the information contained by the prior ethical definition.

 Here Dante follows a narrative method that he uses consistently, of first giving us information and then challenging our ability to integrate it.
 For instance, although “we are duly informed that ‘Giustizia mosse il mio alto fattore’ (Justice moved my high maker [Inf.
 3.4]), this is information that we will internalize—if at all—only after completing much of the voyage through hell, not here at the outset” (The Undivine Comedy, p.
 31).

 Dante began his poetic life as a lyric poet working within the conventions of courtly love and in the context of eros as an imperious force that cannot be withstood.
 In his very early sonnet to Dante da Maiano, Savere e cortesia, Dante Alighieri declares that there is no power that can impede love: “ché nulla cosa gli è incontro possente (for nothing has the power to take him [Love] on” [Savere e cortesia, 13]).
-Further discussion of Savere e cortesia within the context of the trajectory that leads to Inferno 5 may be found in Dante’s Lyric Poetry, cited in Coordinated Readings.
+Further discussion of Savere e cortesia within the context of Dante’s long meditation on compulsion and the will may be found in Dante’s Lyric Poetry, cited in Coordinated Reading.

-Dante is Aristotelian and he is not saying that desire is simply bad.
+Dante views morality through an Aristotelian lens and he is not saying that desire is simply bad.
 He is saying that desire must be controlled, as per the Aristotelian doctrine of incontinence:

 The philosophical implications of defining desire in terms of incontinence are frequently overlooked in a critical tradition that has insisted for centuries on the binary of secular versus divine love.
 Defining desire in terms of incontinence means that it is not defined dualistically, for the Aristotelian system of virtue as a mean between two sinful extremes is a unitary system, based on a spectrum of behaviors, not a dualistic one. (“Aristotle’s Mezzo, Courtly Misura, and Dante’s Canzone Le dolci rime,” p.
 167)